From Kyoto Station to Philosopher’s Walk

 When you ride, which bus stop in Kyoto Station can you ride the bus for Philosofer’s Walk ?

-Actually the bus often tends to be crowded, but comes almost every 7 or 8 minutes.
+Actually the bus often tends to be crowded, especially on the tourist season.

 3-2 Bus Stops Information near Philosopher’s Walk

-After crossing, in just a few minutes’ walk to the east, you come to the Philosopher’s Walk.
+At the next corner, please turn right, and in a few minutes’ walk, you come to the Philosopher’s Walk!

-As the path leads from near Kumano-Nyakuoji shrine (the south end) to near Ginkakuji temple (the north end), you can also get off at Hounenincho or Ginkakuji-mae bus stop to visit the Walk, in addition to Miyanomaecho bus stop.
+As the path leads from near Kumano-Nyakuoji shrine (the south end) to near Ginkakuji temple (the north end), you can also get off at Higashi-tennoucho (bus No. only) or Ginkakuji-michi bus stop (Both No. & No. 17 O.K.) to visit the Walk.

 The map below shows the location of those stops with the walk route.